IlMusu/IlMusuEnchantmentsMod/README.md

 1. Elytra Item

 ## WINGSPAN ENCHANTMENT (III)
-The <b>Wingspan Enchantment</b> applies knockback on all the living entities near the player after landing with the elytra: the force of the knockback and the range increases with the level of the enchantment.
+The <b>Wingspan Enchantment</b> applies knockback on all the living entities near the player after landing with the elytra.
+The force of the knockback and the range increases with the level of the enchantment: at the maximum level, the application distance is 6 blocks and the force depends on the velocity of the player.

 <details>
 <summary><b>Details here</b></summary>